tomasriba/CASTLE/README.md

 # Causal-Inference
-Visual representation (DAG) for causal inference.
+Visual representation (DAG) for causal inference through machine learning.
+The data is taken from an Excel file.